The Gaussian Latent Machine: Efficient Prior and Posterior Sampling for Inverse Problems: Experimental Results

 The Wasserstein-1 distances over time in seconds for the image prior sampling experiments in \Cref{fig:prior-w1} show that the Gibbs sampler converged to the representative ground-truth distribution within at most $200$ seconds, while \gls{mala} converged extremely slowly in all test cases. \Cref{fig:prior-w1} is missing the Wasserstein-1 distances over time of \gls{mala} for priors of size $48 \times 48$ and $96 \times 96$ with Laplace and \gls{gmm} factors, since \gls{mala} either did not converge in these cases within reasonable time or was computationally too expensive to run.
 In particular, we did not run \gls{mala} for priors of size $96 \times 96$ with \gls{gmm} factors since it would require more than $640$ hours of runtime.
 The corresponding runtimes of the image prior sampling experiments are given in \Cref{tab:prior_runtimes}.
+These correspond to the time to run $1000$ parallel chains for $\num{15000}$ Gibbs iterations and $\num{3000000}$ MALA iterations.
+To reiterate, these do not reflect the time required for Gibbs to converge, and the extremely fast convergence times for Gibbs in each of the prior sampling experiments can be read off from \Cref{fig:prior-w1}.
+MALA on the other hand did not even reach convergence in some of the experiments, despite the excessive runtimes reported in \Cref{tab:prior_runtimes}.

 \Cref{fig:prior-acf} shows the autocorrelation functions in the image prior sampling experiments, while \Cref{tab:prior_samp_eff} shows the corresponding sampling efficiencies. \gls{mala} results for priors of size $48 \times 48$ and $96 \times 96$ with Laplace and \gls{gmm} factors are again not shown since \gls{mala} either did not converge to the representative stationary distribution or was computationally too expensive to compute.
 Akin to the baseline experiments, Gibbs produces practically independent samples, while \gls{mala} produces extremely correlated samples.